RUB-SysSec/DroneSecurity/README.md

 }
 ```

 The summary contains decoding stats and flight path.
-In this example, the drone did not have GPS coordinates locked yet, and only the smartphone's location is transmitted:
+In the `mini2_sm` sample, the drone did not have GPS coordinates locked yet, and only the smartphone's location is transmitted:
 ```
+$ ./src/droneid_receiver_offline.py -i samples/mini2_sm
+… … …
 Frame detection: 10 candidates
 Decoder: 9 total, CRC OK: 7 (2 CRC errors)
 Drone Coordinates: